firstdraft/appdev-lessons/lessons/rps-rcav.md

 3. As you work, remember to navigate to **/git** and **A**lways **B**e **C**ommitting.
 4. Organize your workspace tabs. **BENP: Added this step!**
 5. Run `rails grade` as often as you like to see how you are doing, but make sure you **test your app manually first** to make sure it matches the target's behavior.

-**BENP: possible image(s) (better, GIFs?) of starting a workspace, opening /git, organizing tabs, noting the target favicon.
-But these are probably in a different chapter.**

 The target for this project [here](https://rps-rcav.matchthetarget.com/){target="_blank"}, looks similar to what we have produced, but the key is that the computer plays different moves, and the application is finally *dynamic*.
 So how do we get here?